De miraculis sanctae Mariae Laudunensis: Date, authorship and sources

 De miraculis sanctae Mariae Laudunensis was written by a monk who gives his name in the text as Herman.
 This author, often referred to as Herman of Laon, has increasingly been identified with the Herman of Tournai, abbot of Tournai, who wrote Restauratio sancti Martini Tornacensis (The Restoration of the Monastery of St Martin of Tournai).
 Herman first drafted the De miraculis at some point between 1136 and 1142, but added to his work in 1143–1144 and again in 1146–1147.
 The first two books are closely based on two eye-witness accounts, with some additions by the author; his other written sources include biographies, documents, and the Bible, from which last he quotes frequently.

 Contents

 De miraculis is divided into three books.
-The first book begins with some account of the history of Laon Cathedral, including its destruction by fire in 1112, and of its bishop, Barthélemy de Jur.
-It then describes in detail an attempt to recruit the church's finances by touring its sacred relics through northern France in the summer of the same year, mentioning also the miracles with which this journey was attended.
+The first book begins with an account of the history of Laon Cathedral, including its destruction by fire in 1112, and of its bishop, Barthélemy de Jur.
+It then describes in detail an attempt to restore the church's finances by touring its sacred relics through northern France in the summer of the same year, mentioning also the miracles with which this journey was attended.
 The second book relates another fundraising journey through northern France and southern England in the spring and summer of 1113 made by nine canons of Laon, the 1112 alms having largely been spent.
 The third book describes the dedication of the rebuilt church in 1114 and praises bishop Barthélemy's efforts for the furtherance of the Church's work in this matter and in the diocese at large, especially his founding of monasteries.